Vice President Harris: A new chapter opens in US politics - WTMJ

 Associated Press

-WASHINGTON (AP) — For more than two centuries, the top ranks of American power have been dominated by men — almost all of them white.
-That ends on Wednesday.
+WASHINGTON (AP) — Vice President Kamala Harris broke the barrier Wednesday that has kept men at the top ranks of American power for more than two centuries when she took the oath to hold the nation’s second-highest office.

-Kamala Harris will become the first female vice president — and the first Black woman and person of South Asian descent to hold the role.
+Harris was sworn in as the nation’s first female vice president — and the first Black woman and person of South Asian descent to hold the role — in front of the U.S. Capitol by Supreme Court Justice Sonia Sotomayor.

+The moment was steeped in history and significance in more ways than one.
+She was escorted to the podium by Capitol Police Officer Eugene Goodman, the officer who single-handedly took on a mob of Trump supporters as they tried to breach the Senate floor during the Capitol insurrection that sought to overturn the election results.
+Harris was wearing clothes from two young, emerging Black designers — a deep purple dress and coat.

+After taking the oath of office, a beaming Harris hugged her husband, Douglas Emhoff, and gave President-elect Joe Biden a first bump.

 Her rise is historic in any context, another moment when a stubborn boundary will fall away, expanding the idea of what’s possible in American politics.
 But it’s particularly meaningful because Harris will be taking office at a moment of deep consequence, with Americans grappling over the role of institutional racism and confronting a pandemic that has disproportionately devastated Black and brown communities.